Biodiversity and genetic mutation are brought to life in epic battles as players take control of a leafcutter ant colony

-The game is based on the US Life Sciences curriculum, touching a broad range of themes including biodiversity, ecosystems, and natural selection.
-It was developed in close collaboration with Amplify’s science curriculum team and the Myrmecologist, Ms Antonia Forster (BSc, MSc).
+TyrAnt touches a broad range of themes from the US Life Sciences curriculum and was developed in close collaboration with Amplify’s curriculum team and the Myrmecologist, Ms Antonia Forster (BSc, MSc).
 The game has been rolled out to a number of US schools as part of the Amplify pilot programme.